Peru Climate

 This month in numbers

-Peru experienced its 7th warmest April on record, with an average temperature of 19.47°C, marking an anomaly of +1°C compared to the 1961–1990 baseline.
-The period from February to April 2026 also ranked as the 7th warmest on record, with an average of 19.56°C, an anomaly of +0.9°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Peru experienced its 7th warmest April on record, with an average temperature of 19.47°C, an anomaly of +1.0°C compared to the 1961–1990 baseline.
+This follows a trend, as the February–April 2026 period also ranked as the 7th warmest on record, with an anomaly of +0.9°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.

 What changed